walles/loadviz/README.md

 * Start getting CPU load from the system
 * Render CPU load
 * Make bars slide into place when metrics are updated.
 Physics engine!
+* Make a menu bar visualization
+* Make a Dock icon visualization
 * Poll battery charge state as well
 * Visualize battery charge as a blue sky (full) or a starry night (empty)